migreyes/humblepied/README.md

 # Humble Pied

 ### What’s this all about?
-One inspiring creative sharing one piece of advice, all over video chat.
+Inspiring makers sharing one piece of advice, all over video chat.

-Humble Pied originally started as a friend-sourced presentation for an AIGA student conference, with peers offering their words of wisdom within the creative industry.
-This project was made to house all of the great bits of advice, and to stimulate dialogues along the way.
+Humble Pied originally started as a friend-sourced presentation for a student design conference, with peers offering their words of wisdom within the creative industry.
+This project was made to house all of the great bits of advice, and to start great conversation along the way.

 ### What’s in this repo?
 These are the files to generate the static HTML, CSS, and JavaScript for Humble Pied using [Jekyll](http://jekyllrb.com).
 Feel free to poke around for your own learning.